Can I Eat Expired Gherkin Pickles Commercially Jarred Sold Unrefrigerated Unopened?

 What are the food safety risks?

 Gherkin pickles that are commercially jarred and sold unrefrigerated pose a risk of contamination by pathogens such as Clostridium botulinum if not properly processed.
-To prevent foodborne illness, ensure the jar is sealed and not damaged before consumption.
+To reduce the risk of foodborne illness, ensure the jar is sealed and not damaged before consumption.
 High-risk scenarios include jars with bulging lids, unusual odors, or signs of spoilage.

 What are some pro storage tips?